yapplications/ADB-GUI/README.md

 ## Known Issues

+Was developed and tested on MAC, windows support is limited some features may not work.
+Was tested on variety of devices mainly on NEXUS  5x and emulators

 1. Unothorized device: some times the adb devices command will retrive one of the devices as unothorized in this case you should:
   * Press "Kill ADB"
   * Open terminal / command line and write "adb devices" (Running this command from the App not working for some reason)